ycfreeman/wow-recruit-widget/readme.txt

 * make sure you backup those color codes before upgrade if you have changed them before

 == Development Note ==
-npm run build - to build continuously until termination
+npm run build - to build stylesheets continuously to ./css/ until Ctrl+C to terminate, test page can be viewed at http://localhost:8001 require npm to run only tested on Mac, will work in *nix platforms, should work in Windows too.